Connorp1995/reading-notes/README.md

 3 things to remember how to stay in a growth mindset are to:
 1. Reflect on what I have learned up to this point
 2. Remember why I'm doing this
-3. Remember that if something isn't difficult it would not be worth doing.
+3. Remember that if something isn't difficult it's usually not worth doing.